satc-aspiring-2025/satc-aspiring-2025.github.io/index.md

 The workshop will also allow participants to receive feedback (via mock panels) on short proposal drafts, which participants will submit ahead of the workshop and revise during the workshop.
 Participants will also meet and network with mentors who have SaTC experience.

 See the [Call For Participants](/cfp) for more details on participation.
-Importantly, if selected to participate, most (if not all) **travel expenses to Washington, DC and GW will be reimbursed.**
+Importantly, if selected to participate, **travel expenses to Washington, DC and GW will be reimbursed.**

 <div class="reg-link">